In State Residency Requirements

-Proof of CPR is required prior to clinical placement.
-The Basic Life Support for Healthcare Providers certification from the American Heart Association, the American Red Cross, or the equivalent through the Military Training Network meets this requirement.
+Proof of CPR is required for most health sciences programs prior to the beginning of the first semester.
+The Basic Life Support Provider certification from the American Heart Association, the American Red Cross, or the equivalent through the Military Training Network meets this requirement.

-Students who do not have this certification may enroll in a Health Care Provider course through the MassBay Center for Corporate Training & Community Education (CCTCE).
+Students who do not have this certification may enroll in a Basic Life Support Provider course through the MassBay Office of Corporate & Community Education (CCE).

-For more information about the CCTCE, please visit www.massbay.edu/cctce.
+For more information about the CCE, please visit http://www.massbay.edu/cce.